-This covers the basics, but for more information about interacting with the mercurial version control system please peruse the Developer's Guide, the Mercurial Documentation, and/or this entertaining tutorial on Mercurial.
+This covers the basics, but for more information about interacting with the git version control system please peruse the Developer's Guide, and any git tutorial such as this one.

-2.1.3 Building Enzo
+2.2.3 Building Enzo

 This is a quick, line by line example for building Enzo using the current build system.
 A comprehensive list of the make system arguments can be found in The Enzo Makefile System.